jsmeyring/order-summary/README.md

 ### It is a challenge proposed by the [Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).

 ### Please check my code and feel free to comment and edit the code.

+##### There is something wrong with the GitHubpages configuration because the images won't load.